How do I apply to study abroad at the Loyola University Maryland Center at Newcastle University?

 I heard the program also includes various trips.
 What places do these trips include?

 The trips that the Center sends students on can vary year to year.
 We send our students on a variety of overnight weekend trips as well as day trips on the weekends.
-Historically these trips have included London, York, Durham, the Scottish Highlands, Tynemouth, Alnwick Castle, Edinburgh, Paris (fall semester only), and a week in France for spring break for the full year and spring semester students.
+Historically these trips have included London, York, Durham, the Scottish Highlands, Tynemouth, Alnwick Castle, and Edinburgh), and a week in a European city for spring break for the full year and spring semester students.

 Is a meal plan included?